-For limited company contractors, working out the most tax efficient way to draw down income from your company should be a priority.
-In this article, we look at the factors you should consider when setting your annual salary level this tax year, and what dividends are, and how they are taxed.
+Working out the most tax efficient way to draw down income from your company should be a priority for limited company owners.
+In this article, we explain how to establish your optimum salary level, what dividends are, and how they are taxed.

 Umbrella company contractors